Head Coach: Ken Pauly

 He has worked on the sports information staffs at the University of Wisconsin-Stevens Point, Minnesota State and the University of Minnesota as well as serving as the assistant commissioner for public relations with College Hockey America for three years and as the sports information director at Macalester College.

-Roberts has been involved in the planning and management of three NCAA Frozen Fours, an NCAA Final Four, the 1998 World Figure Skating Championships, the 2001 IIHF Women’s World Hockey Championship and served as the stats manager for the 2022 IIHF Women's World U18 Championship in Madison, Wis.
+Roberts has been involved in the planning and management of three NCAA Frozen Fours, an NCAA Final Four, the 1998 World Figure Skating Championships, the 2001 IIHF Women’s World Hockey Championship and served as a stats manager for the 2022 IIHF Women's World U18 Championship in Madison, Wis.

 He has also worked at numerous Minnesota State High School League and Wisconsin Interscholastic Athletic Association state tournaments, regional and national youth events as well as providing statistics and media relations support for many NCAA universities and conferences.